nicolashuberIT/flight-analyzer/README.md

 ### Algorithms and helpers

+Some key aspects of the program's algorithms are described below.
+Note that the detailed documentation can be found in the docstrings and in comments in the code.

 #### FileConvertor

 The `FileConvertor` is a helper class that converts the manually preprocessed data, which is documented [here](#preprocessing-flight-data), to data that can be consumed by the algorithms of this application.
 Additionally, this class filters the raw data: It removes entries where the `altitudeMode` property is set to `clampToGround` and it removes entries of horizontal speed 0.
 The input data is in form of `.csv` or `.xlsx` and in the following structure: